Resources

 The problem, however, is that our usual org charts are designed to be permanent.
 Whilst they may be modified as people move, or when the organisation is restructured, for the most part the overall structure doesn’t change much.

-Here’s how to create practical project team org charts using orginio or Planning@Work.
+Here’s 3 easy steps to create project team org charts using our free tool, orginio.

-Export a spreadsheet of all the project employees from your HRIS
+1. Export a spreadsheet of project employees from your HRIS

 As this is a temporary org structure, you may not want to work from you core HR source of truth.